Updated July 2, 2017

 We have maintained a continuing interest in cases dealing with Brady violations and prosecutorial misconduct.
-The following is a comprehensive, although not exhaustive, review of federal and Texas cases dealing with these issues that are important to lawyers representing client in criminal cases.
+We have compiled a comprehensive, although not exhaustive, list of federal and Texas cases dealing with these issues that we would like to share with you.
+We have hyperlinked the cases (most through Google Scholar) for your convenience and possible research.

-Prosecutorial misconduct, either through deliberate violations or the knowing use of perjured testimony or inflammatory arguments before a jury, is designed to deprive a defendant of a fair and impartial trial, and this unethical behavior must be understood and ever guarded against.
+But equally important is that our readers review some of these cases to understand the egregious depths rogue prosecutors will stoop to “convict at any costs.”
+This is not our soap box.
+Prosecutorial misconduct, either through deliberate Brady violations or the knowing use of perjured testimony or inflammatory arguments before a jury, is designed to deprive a defendant of a fair and impartial trial, and this unethical, even criminal, behavior must be understood by the general public.
+We hope this compilation of cases will assist you in that endeavor.

-For the criminal defense lawyer these cases make good fodder for creative “discovery letters” and motions for discovery.
+These cases also make good fodder for Federal “discovery letters” and state motions for discovery.

 U.S. SUPREME COURT